 All of the mentioned improvements are available to upgrade any G series Simpson Mix-Muller or Simpson Multi-Mull and can be retrofitted to a mixer during a normal maintenance cycle.

-Contact firstname.lastname@example.org for a quote on upgrades for your Simpson mixer.
+You can either contact us directly from the engineering bulletin webpage or by emailing email@example.com for a quote on upgrades for your Simpson mixer.
 Please provide us with the model and serial number of your machine so that we can confirm the correct parts are specified for your upgrade.
 We can also provide field service assistance to guide your staff through the upgrade and train your team on how to install and maintain the new components.